tom-seddon/b2/README.md

 # b2

-A cross-platform BBC Micro emulator.
-Use your Windows/Linux PC or macOS computer to play your old BBC games or develop new BBC software.
+A cross-platform emulator of the BBC Micro, BBC Master 128, BBC Master Compact and Olivetti PC 128 S. Use your Windows/Linux PC or macOS computer to play your old games or develop new software.

 ## Windows